snowplow-archive/snowplow.github.com/_posts/2014-03-11-building-an-event-grammar-understanding-context.md

 As you can see here, we collect `ip_address` and `collector_tstamp` as pieces of secondary context in the collector.
 Then in the Enrichment phase, we are able to derive a new set of geographical context (`geo_latitude`, `geo_longitude` etc) by performing a MaxMind geo-IP lookup on the user's `ip_address`.

-To push this example further: we could potentially then use the `collector_stamp`, `geo_latitude` and `geo_longitude` to derive meteorological context from that information.
+To push this example further: we could potentially then use the `collector_tstamp`, `geo_latitude` and `geo_longitude` to derive weather context from that information.
 This is not an Enrichment currently supported by Snowplow, but it is a great example of a second-order derived context.

 <h2><a name="prepositions">One man's context...</a></h2>